jiayiliujiayi/timekilleR/README.md

 myLuckyNumber: generate today's lucky number, seed(Sys.Date %% 1e10)
 getPoem(): eng and chn

-#### data manipulation functions in the preprocessing of the genomic data
+#### data manipulation functions to preprocess the genomic data in a faster way
 readCountsMatrix: fast read counts matrix (avoid using read.table)

 aggregateGeneSymbols: sum counts with the same gene.symbols for each cell (call data.table .SD)